Emerging Management Solutions

 Nutrient Removal in Advanced Onsite Wastewater Treatment Systems (OWTS)

-Resource recovery refers to the capture and reuse of water and solids from sewage waste.
+Resource recovery refers to the capture and reuse of water and solids from human waste.
 Resource recovery is gaining traction as a solution for both small-scale OWTS and large, centralized treatment plants.
 Some strategies for resource recovery include:

 - Freshwater reclamation for irrigation and other non-potable uses, which can also reduce water needed for future sanitation and treatment